 In November 2002, President Fox presented a tougher, more comprehensive, multi-year National Drug Control Plan, which recognized Mexico's growing drug problem and the need for greater cooperation among agencies, while noting Mexican successes against major drug traffickers.
 U.S. officials praised Mexico's counternarcotics efforts when President Bush's drug certification determinations were made in late January 2003, under new procedures, and when the State Department issued the International Narcotics Control Strategy Report in early March 2003.
-In mid-March 2003, Mexican law enforcement authorities captured alleged drug kinpin Osiel Cardenas-Guillen, reputed head of the Gulf Cartel.
-On June 20, 2003, the Mexican Attorney General's office announced that 31 soldiers had deserted the army to work for the Gulf Cartel and offered rewards for information leading to their arrests.
-On July 19, 2003, Mexican officials arrested Manuel Ruelas Martinez, the head of an important money-laundering cell for the Arellano Felix cartel.
+In mid-March 2003, Mexican law enforcement authorities captured alleged drug kingpin Osiel Cardenas-Guillen, reputed head of the Gulf Cartel.

 On July 31, 2003, Mexican and U.S. officials announced the dismantlement of the Zambada Garcia drug cartel after a 19-month investigation that led to the arrest of 240 people in Mexico and the United States and the seizure of significant quantities of illicit drugs.
-On August 1, 2003, Mexican troops killed three suspected drug smugglers in Nuevo Laredo after an armed confrontation.
-On September 15, 2003, when President Bush designated the worst offending countries in counternarcotics efforts under the new certification and designation procedures, there was no mention of Mexico.
+On September 15, 2003, when President Bush designated the worst offending countries in counter-narcotics efforts under the new certification and designation procedures, there was no mention of Mexico.
 In a troubling development, in late January 2004, a number of Mexican state police officers were being held in the border state of Chihuahua on suspicion of involvement with drug traffickers in the killing of 11 men from rival drug gangs.